Waksuu/waksuu.github.io/index.md

 ````
 Simple enough.

-Ok but now our  `MoviePanel.component.tsx` is complaining that function `retrieveMoviesAction()` requires 1 argumnet and not 0.
+Ok but now our  `MoviePanel.component.tsx` is complaining that function `retrieveMoviesAction()` requires 1 argument and not 0.

-Now you might be temptend to just directly add conrete implementation of our `getAllMovies` method in `mapDispatchToProps` like this.
+Now you might be tempted to just directly add concrete implementation of our `getAllMovies` method in `mapDispatchToProps` like this.

  `MoviePanel.component.tsx`
 ````typescript